 For Gluten-Free Blueberry Muffins:

 - Preheat oven to 350 degrees (F).
 Spray muffin pan with non-stick spray or line with muffin liners.
 Set aside.

-- In a medium bowl, combine the GF flour, sugar, salt, and baking powder.
+- In a medium bowl, combine GF flour, sugar, salt, and baking powder.
 Whisk until free of lumps.

-- Fill the cups of the muffin pan with batter.
-Top with crumb topping.
+- Fill the muffin cups about ¾ of the way full and top with the crumb topping.